Stats in this post were updated February 2020

 As a company engaged in leading-edge IT, Linode has desperately sought qualified, open-source (Linux OS) candidates to fill multiple roles on our teams.
 And we’ve taken that one step further by sponsoring a competition among Linux developers: Linux Challenge 9, where participants “hack” a solution for a posed problem.
 Winners get rewarded with swag and — most likely — job offers.
 Linode gets a true indication of a candidate’s skill set.

-Vincent Palochko, Linode
+Vincent Palochko, Director of People Operations, Linode

 6. Write Your Own Job Description